Who's Who - Governors

 Ms K Lyon

 I have been a Governor at Stuart Road Primary School for over 4 years as Vice Chair.
 As a primary school teacher, I have worked in most year groups over the last 18 years and am currently teaching in foundation.
 During this time, I worked as an advanced skills teacher for the Local Authority specialising in primary modern languages.
-Although I am a co-opted governor I am also a parent at Stuart Road and have two children, Lily in Year 5 and Maya who has recently moved on to secondary education .
-I am an active member of Stuart Road Friends Association and the Parent Council and am a member of the Stuart Road Out of School Club voluntary committee.
+Although I am a co-opted governor I am also a parent at Stuart Road and have two children, Lily in Year 6 and Maya who has recently moved on to secondary education .
+I am an active member of the Parent Council and am a member of the Just 4 Fun voluntary committee.
 My interests include travelling, reading, photography and going to the beach/moors with my family.

 Mrs A Blackie